Gillnetting: Salmon

 Commercial gillnet fisheries are still an important method of harvesting salmon in Alaska, British Columbia, Washington, and Oregon.
 In the lower Columbia River, non-Indian commercial salmon fisheries for spring Chinook have developed methods of selectively harvesting adipose fin clipped hatchery salmon using small mesh gillnets known as tangle nets or tooth nets.
 Non-adipose fin clipped fish (primarily natural origin salmon) must be released.
 Fishery management agencies estimate a relatively low release mortality rate on salmon and steelhead released from these small mesh gillnets.

 Problems that can arise from selective harvesting are smaller reproducing adult fish, as well as the unexpected mortality of the fish which sustain injuries from the gillnet but are not retained in the fishery.
 Most salmon populations include several age classes, allowing for fish of different ages, and sizes, to reproduce with each other.
 A recent 2009 study looked at 59 years of catch and escapement data of Bristol Bay sockeye salmon to determine age and size at maturity trends attributable to the selectivity of commercial gillnet harvests.
 The study found that the larger females (>550 mm) of all age classes were most susceptible to harvest.
 The study suggests that smaller, younger fish were more likely to successfully traverse the gillnet fishery and reproduce than the larger fish.
 The study also found that the average length of sockeye harvested from 1946 to 2005 was 8 mm larger than the sockeye who escaped the gillnet fishery to spawn, reducing the fecundity of the average female by 5%, or 104 eggs.
 If a salmon enters a gillnet, but manages to escape, it can sustain injuries.
 These injuries can lead to a lower degree of reproductive success.
 A study aimed at quantifying mortality of Bristol Bay sockeye salmon due to gillnet-related injuries found that 11–29% of sockeye sustained fishery-related injuries attributable to gillnets, and 51% of those fish were expected to not reproduce.

 Gillnets are sometimes a controversial gear type especially among sport fishers who argue they are inappropriate especially for salmon fisheries.
 These arguments are often related to allocation issues between commercial and recreational (sport) fisheries and not conservation issues.
 Most salmon fisheries, especially those targeting Pacific salmon in North America, are strictly managed to minimize total impacts to specific populations and salmon fishery managers continue to allow the use of gillnets in these fisheries.

-In 2012, University of Washington Fisheries Professor Emeritus Stephen Mathews compared Puget Sound bycatch data for the non-treaty gillnet and purse seine keta salmon fisheries.
-He found that although neither fishery had major bycatch problems with nontarget salmonids, the gillnet fishery has substantially less impact on nontarget Chinook salmon.
-His fulltext report is available from the Washington State Puget Sound Salmon Commission.